lcorbasson/lnk-parse/README.md

  by Jesse Hager
  with a few exceptions<sup id="a1">[1](#f1)</sup>.

- I have tested this using Perl version 5.8.2 under Linux and Perl 5.8.6 ActiveState Binary Build 811 on Windows 2000 with LNK files from Windows 2000/XP/2003.
+ Jacob Cunningham has tested this using Perl version 5.8.2 under Linux and Perl 5.8.6 ActiveState Binary Build 811 on Windows 2000 with LNK files from Windows 2000/XP/2003.